mchara01/centaur/README.md

 The amount of time taken to process all contracts by every tool can be found on the last line of `results/logs/SmartBugs_<DATE>.log`

 ## Centaur Usage <a name="usage"></a>
-As an effort making the above [Step-by-Step Procedure](#procedure) easier, we created the Centaur framework which executes all the above steps automatically, printing relevant messages.
+As an attempt to make the above [Step-by-Step Procedure](#procedure) easier, we created the Centaur framework which executes all the above steps automatically, printing relevant messages.
 The easiest way to run Centaur is with Docker.
 To do this, we must first make sure we have the respective image either by pulling it (see [Option 2](#option2)) or by building it with: